The Long Island

 The mission of The Long Island Cheese Pumpkin Project is to preserve, restore, and bring awareness of this local Long Island variety.
 We advocate for the dynamic use of this regional pumpkin across a broad spectrum of organizations creating a coalition that includes chefs, growers, schools, and eaters.
 In an effort to raise awareness for the project, the LIRSC reached out to local farms, growers, chefs and not for profit organizations to encourage growers to not only plant the pumpkin, but to help teach consumers ways to prepare it and save the seeds for a new crop the following year.

 In the winter of 2015, like-minded collaborators met with the LIRSC to form the LICPP ambassador program to help facilitate the distribution, growing, consumption and saving of the pumpkin.
 Each collaborator worked with their own organization to promote the project.
-The ambassador project was coordinated by Slow Food East End Board Member Laura Luciano.
-Through the hard work of the LIRSC, Luciano, and the ambassadors, the project gained national and international audiences.
+Through these collaborations; the project gained national and international attention.

 In the late summer of 2016, through the Long Island Cheese Pumpkin Project, Blue Point Brewing Company brewed the very first Long Island Cheese Pumpkin beer, school gardens harvested pumpkins (one a whopping 30lbs!), chefs and restaurants created new and delicious cheese pumpkin recipes, and the importance of maintaining the LICP for future generations caught fire.